Polycystic kidney disease

 Polycystic kidney disease (PKD or PCKD, also known as polycystic kidney syndrome) is a genetic disorder in which the renal tubules become structurally abnormal, resulting in the development and growth of multiple cysts within the kidney.
-These cysts may begin to develop in utero, in infancy, in childhood, or in adulthood.
+These cysts may begin to develop in utero, in infancy, childhood, or in adulthood.
 Cysts are non-functioning tubules filled with fluid pumped into them, which range in size from microscopic to enormous, crushing adjacent normal tubules and eventually rendering them non-functional as well.